CORE is a program that puts freshman students at the top of their academic game.

 During the week long initiative participants, student ambassadors, as well as university and other support staff reside together on campus in university housing.
-Students also receive twenty hours of college instruction in the subjects of math and reading while developing connections with CMI staff and other professionals on campus.
+Students also receive twenty four hours of college instruction in the subjects of math and reading while developing connections with CMI staff and other professionals on campus.
 This is an opportunity for newly admitted students to start their college career early and to sharpen their academic skills for success.

 Students in the CORE Summer Bridge Initiative receive all of the following:

 - All meals